vamsibrp/vamsibrp.github.io/_posts/2021-04-18-Solving-load-balancing-issue-for-headCT-dicom-images.md

 Explanation : Say ,the function `SendToModality()` picks modality `dcmio2` to send the study.
 From the above, we know the `dcmio2` modality is our docker service `gateway2`.
 Thus, `gateway2` receives the study based on our hash function and the number of buckets.

+I will keep this space updated if we face this deployment with any performance issues or better performing hash functions and we are soon palnning to make our gateway open-source for other collaborations.

+Thank you for reading this blog!!
+Have a great day